suprad-parashar/local-python/README.md

  The python language for Indian Languages

 ## Purpose
 Python is a very versatile language and can be used everywhere.
-I recently came across an ad of a company which was teaching Python in indic languages.
-So there was a teacher who was teaching the syntax of the Python language in kannada, and I was thinking, "This is nuts!
-You still have to know English to understand what the keywords mean!"
-That is when it clicked to me about a python language written in indic languages.
+I was watching TV with my mom when we came across an ad of a company which was teaching coding in Indian languages.
+In the ad, there was a teacher who was teaching the syntax of the Python language in kannada, and I was thinking, "This is nuts!
+You still have to know English to understand what the keywords mean!".
+My not so tech savvy mom suggested that it would be easier for students to code if the keywords itself were in Kannada.
+That is when it clicked to me about creating a python language written in indian languages.

 This project is still under development.
 I have no Idea on where to start, how to do.
 I have done a basic job of replacing occurances, but I am sure, there is more to it!